 - Avoid foods that you have not tried before as you don’t know how your body will react

-- Avoid foods that you are unsure about how they have been prepared.
+- Avoid foods if you are unsure about how they have been prepared.

 - Avoid energy-dense foods such as fast food, chocolate, cakes, soft drinks, alcohol etc